Utah National Parks Road Trip Itinerary from Vegas

 Full Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

-- Utah road trip itinerary
+Important notes for your Utah road trip

 Vehicle choice

 Choice of vehicle is everything!
-There are lots of less explored sights in these Utah’s National Parks because they are accessed by unmaintained roads that need 4WD access.
+There are lots of less explored sights in Utah’s National Parks because they are accessed by unmaintained roads that need 4WD access.
 Make sure you drive or rent a 4WD with high clearance and you know how to drive it.
 Even something as simple as pulling off the road to get a photo can turn ugly if you don’t have the right vehicle – more on our experience later in this post.

 Renting the right vehicle